macintoshpie/fibapi/README.md

 Requests/sec:    453.65
 Transfer/sec:      9.11MB
 ```
-#### `Mix of all endpoints`
+#### Mix of all endpoints
 For this test, a random sequence of 1000 requests to each endpoint was used with the http_load tool.
-Unfortunately the load testing tool doesn't work very well and it dropped requsts frequently.
+Unfortunately http_load doesn't seem to work very well.
 As a result it reported about 500 requests per second.
 I really believe these poor results are due to the tool, and that it's probably capable of at least 1000 rps.
 I'd like to find a better tool for testing multiple URLs (siege seems like a good option).
 ```
 49134 fetches, 12 max parallel, 1.74852e+06 bytes, in 90.0042 seconds
 35.5867 mean bytes/connection